ggyorfi/sprintster/docs/ADR/0007-semantic-validation-in-loadconfig.md

 runs `validateSemantics`.
 Every cross-object and cross-field invariant goes there, not into the schema.

-`loadConfig` also resolves each object's `route`, so every object reaching the runtime carries one and nothing downstream re-derives it.
-Duplicate routes, a label that slugs to nothing, and the daemon-reserved `health`, `config` and `assets` are all rejected at load.
+`loadConfig` also validates each object's `route`: it must already be a slug, it must be unique, and it must not be one of the daemon-reserved `health`, `config` and `assets`.
+Routes were originally derived from `titlePlural` and resolved here; [ADR 11](./0011-routes-are-declared-not-derived.md) made them declared, so this is now validation only.

 ## Consequences